Strandgaard96/vehicle_collision_webpage/docs/README.md

 ## Dangerous roads

-We now turn our attention to the different roads in New York.
+We now turn our attention to the roads in New York.
+It is expected that some roads are more prone to have accidents than others, due to